Garda Vetting / Police Clearance Policy for Students

 The Liaison Person shall furnish all relevant details to include disclosures to the University Student Vetting Committee meetings.

 The University Student Vetting Committee will consider all relevant information in relation to disclosures (other than NIL Disclosures) and make determinations on behalf of the University.
-Meetings of the University Student Vetting Committee shall be convened by the Chairperson.
-No fewer than three members shall constitute a quorum.
+Meetings of the University Student Vetting Committee, when required, shall be convened by the Chairperson.

 The University Student Vetting Committee shall consist of members as follows: